dertuxmalwieder/groffstudio/README.md

 ## Features

 * Written in Lazarus (Free Pascal).
-  * Should be cross-platform (but Windows support is mediocre yet).
+  * Should be cross-platform.
+  * Successfully tested on Windows 10, macOS and Linux.
 * Can produce PS and PDF files.
 * Can handle some macros.